unlim-it/docs.bosonprotocol.io/src/docs/introduction.md

 applications to disrupt, demonopolize and democratize commerce.
 Boson Protocol enables this via an open tokenized economy of Things which:

-1. automates the redemption of digital rights for physical assets using NFTs and carefully-designed deposit transfers.
+1. Automates the redemption of digital rights for physical assets using NFTs and carefully-designed deposit transfers.
 2. Disrupts e-commerce platforms by tokenizing Things and their data within a liquid digital market, built on DeFi.